voxel51/fiftyone/docs/source/teams/installation.rst

 .. code-block:: json

     {
-        "google_application_credentials": "/path/to/gcp-service-account.json"
+        "google_application_credentials": "/path/to/gcp-credentials.json"
     }

-In the above, the credentials `.json` file can be a service account key, a configuration file for workforce identity federation, or a configuration file for workload identity federation.
+In the above, the credentials file can contain any format supported by `google.auth.load_credentials_from_file() <https://google-auth.readthedocs.io/en/master/reference/google.auth.html#google.auth.load_credentials_from_file>`_, which includes a service account key, stored authorized user credentials, or external account credentials.

 If you need to `configure CORS on your GCP buckets <https://cloud.google.com/storage/docs/using-cors>`_, here is an example configuration: